redox-os/book/src/ch08-04-aarch.md

 cd ~/tryredox/redox
 ```

+This command will create the image, e.g. `build/aarch64/desktop/hardrive.img`, which you can run with an emulator.
+See [Running Redox](#running-redox).

 ```sh
 time make all
 ```

-will make the target, e.g. `build/aarch64/desktop/hardrive.img`, which you can run with an emulator.
-See [Running Redox](#running-redox).

 Give it a while.
 Redox is big.

-The main target, e.g. `build/aarch64/desktop/harddrive.img` will do the following:
-- fetch some sources for the core tools from the redox-os gitlab servers, then builds them; as it progressively cooks each package, it fetches the respective package's source and builds it
-- creates a few empty files holding different parts of the final image filesystem
-- using the newly built core tools, it builds the non-core packages into one of those filesystem parts
-- fills the remaining filesystem parts appropriately with stuff built by the core tools to help boot Redox
-- merges the the different filesystem parts into a final Redox Operating System image ready to run in Qemu.
+Read [this](./ch08-07-build-phases.md#make-all-first-run) section to know what the command above does.

 ### Cleaning Previous Build Cycles